kivy/kivy/doc/sources/gsoc.rst

 Introduction
 ------------
-Kivy - cross-platform, business friedly, GPU Accelerated Open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.
+Kivy - Cross-platform, business friendly, GPU Accelerated Open Source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps.

 We are hoping to participate in Google Summer of Code 2014 under PSF.
-This page showcases some ideas for gsoc projects and corresponding guidelines to get students familiar with contributing towards the kivy framework.
+This page showcases some ideas for gsoc projects and corresponding guidelines for students contributing to the Kivy Framework.

 Requirements
 ------------